GEO News 2018-19

-VCU’s English Language Program teacher Angela Lehman has received a Fulbright Teaching Fellowship to teach English language courses in the spring of 2020 at Al Quds University in Palestine.
+VCU’s English Language Program teacher Angela Lehman has received a Fulbright Teaching Fellowship to teach literature, writing and English language courses in the spring of 2020 at Al Quds University in Palestine.
 Lehman has taught in the Global Education Office’s ELP since 2011 after receiving a certificate in TESOL.

 April 16, 2019

 The need for active involvement in humanitarian assistance efforts around the world is abundantly present at this time.
 This is the message that students and members of the community recently heard from speaker Doug Mercado, visiting lecturer at Princeton University's Woodrow Wilson School of Public and International Affairs.

 Volunteers assembled more than 34,000 meals at VCU’s recent community-wide meal packaging event.
 More than 140 students and community members attended the event, the first of its kind organized by the Global Education Office.